-Last year we decided that we would sign up to be part of the Anti-Bullying Alliance new project called 'All Together'.
+We are an 'All Together' school.
 It is a whole school approach and makes a school reflect on how it tackles bullying.
-The programme included online staff training, pupil well being audits, adjusting policies.
-Assemblies, the restorative approach, audits, resilience programmes etc.
+The programme offers online staff training, pupil well being audits, adjusting policies. assemblies, the restorative approach, audits, resilience programmes etc.

-The work covered a whole academic year.
-In July we submitted our evidence and awaited a response.
-Schools could have been awarded a bronze, silver or gold award depending on what they had done.
 I am delighted to tell you that Holly Park was awarded the GOLD award for anti-bullying.
 The assessors said 'Thanks for all the work you've done on the All Together programme.

 I'm very happy to let you know that you've done a great job of demonstrating your work to reduce bullying and we're awarding you All Together School GOLD status'